AlternativeFFFF/Alt-F4/_drafts/main.md

 With all these examples, I was hoping that I could find some similarities with one of them and use that as a baseline for my solution to avoid "retreading" the same ground.
 Something troubled me about the solutions that were available though: They all had problems!

 * Many implementations were highly specific to the domain they were written for; a combinator computer compiler script was not going to be portable for many other purposes than compiling code for a specific combinator computer.
-* They lacked a unified language; many were written in Lua, some in Python, another in JavaScript, one in C++, etc. This meant that each one had to write its own implementations for the same operations, instead of just having someone write the implementation they need and making it available to others.
+* They lacked a unified language; many were written in Lua, some in Python, another in JavaScript, one in C++, etc. This meant that each one had to write their own implementations for the same operations, instead of just having someone write the implementation they need and making it available to others.
 * Many of them were written for versions of Factorio that are now severely out of date.
 * Documentation for a lot of these modules was sparse and sporadic, which turns off users like me who want to know what the module is capable of before investing any time into learning how to use it.